 When Google first launched SERP Position Zero, it rocked the marketing community.
-SEO specialists were already facing growing pressure to bring clients to the first page of results.
+SEO specialists were already facing growing pressure to bring clients to the top ten results of the SERP (search engine results page).
 Getting into the top three results was even better.
 This was getting harder to do in an increasingly competitive market.
 Then came the ranking snippets that fell into Position Zero.

 It turned marketing on its head for a moment.
 Where did this come from?
 How did companies rank for this position?
 What was even more confusing is that some of the results that ranked in SERP Position Zero weren’t even in the top three results.
 Never before had marketers wanted to pick apart the Google ranking algorithm as they did then.
 Fast-forward to 2020 and Google has made yet another change that took effect last month.